What to know about buying a house in Missouri

 What are today’s mortgage rates in Missouri?

-Don’t just look at advertised rates online; actually apply for preapproval and compare the interest rates and fees you’re offered.
-Because that’s the only way to know you’re getting the best deal possible on your new home loan.
+Don’t just look at advertised rates online.
+Apply for preapproval and compare the interest rates and fees you’re offered.
+That’s the only way to know you’re getting the best deal on your new home loan.

 3Based on a review of the state's available DPA grants at the time this was written